serenorg/serendb/docs/glossary.md

 * `pg_last_wal_replay_lsn ()` - Returns the last write-ahead log location that has been replayed during recovery.
 If recovery is still in progress this will increase monotonically.
 [source PostgreSQL documentation](https://www.postgresql.org/docs/devel/functions-admin.html):

-Neon safekeeper LSNs.
+SerenDB safekeeper LSNs.
 See [safekeeper protocol section](safekeeper-protocol.md) for more information.
 * `CommitLSN`: position in WAL confirmed by quorum safekeepers.
 * `RestartLSN`: position in WAL confirmed by all safekeepers.
 * `FlushLSN`: part of WAL persisted to the disk by safekeeper.
 * `VCL`: the largest LSN for which we can guarantee availability of all prior records.

-Neon pageserver LSNs:
+SerenDB pageserver LSNs:
 * `last_record_lsn` - the end of last processed WAL record.
 * `disk_consistent_lsn` - data is known to be fully flushed and fsync'd to local disk on pageserver up to this LSN.
 * `remote_consistent_lsn` - The last LSN that is synced to remote storage and is guaranteed to survive pageserver crash.